 Bearing Limit States in the Plate (Bolt Holes)

-• The compressive stresses that occur between bolt and plate are because of excessive deformations on the bolt and plate.
+• The compressive stresses that occur between the bolt and plate are because of excessive deformations on the bolt and plate.

 Bearing Failure of the Bolt Hole